Geographical distribution of French speakers: Madagascar

-Mali

-In Bamako, 47.7% of the population over 15 can read and write French.
-Only 5 out of 10 people in the capital feel solidarity towards Francophone countries.
-French, however, is seen as essential for work, studies and administrative procedures.
-French is advancing as a second language, rising from 11.9% in 1987 to 24.4% in 2009, but declining as a native language from 0.11% of the population in 1987 to 0.09% in 1998, losing some ground to Bambara.
-French is more widely spoken in the Sahel region in the north of the country than in the south.

 Mauritius

 Niger

-French is the sole official language of Niger.
+The official language of Niger is Hausa.
+French is the sole of diplomatic language of Niger.
 In Niamey, the capital, French is seen as essential for work, studies and administrative procedures.
-Two-thirds of residents believe that the use of French is becoming more common in the country.
+As of 2014 Two-thirds of residents believe that the use of French is becoming more common in the country.

 Rwanda

 French became the administrative language of Rwanda in 1916.
-The Genocide against the Tutsi in 1994 and the victory of the Rwandan Patriotic Front were followed by a period of linguistic upheaval, with the return of refugees from Anglophone countries setting the stage for the officialisation of English in 1996 and the gradual usurpation of French as the language of education, culminating in the decision in October 2008 to make English the main language of education at higher levels, effectively relegating French to the status of third language.
+The genocide against the Tutsi in 1994 and the victory of the Rwandan Patriotic Front were followed by a period of linguistic upheaval, with the return of refugees from Anglophone countries setting the stage for the officialisation of English in 1996 and the gradual usurpation of French as the language of education, culminating in the decision in October 2008 to make English the main language of education at higher levels, effectively relegating French to the status of third language.
 Nevertheless, a survey of students in Kigali found that French was known by a majority of them.